alislaboratory/4BitCPU/README.txt

 -- I/O --
-No I/O has been implemented yet.
-Plans can be implemented for this

--- PATHWAYS --
-Concurrently with designing my Mk2 CPU, I would like to attempt to create my 4-bit CPU on breadboards.
-To do this, I will need testing equipment such as oscilloscopes and logic analysers.
-A supposed course of action is to get in touch with CSU, UTS or some other university.
-Ms. Rainger also suggested Core Electronics or Paktronics but I don't think they have actual chip fabs.
-They could have connections or sponsor equipment for me.
-First of all, I should get the CPU fully working.
-Once this is done, I will begin work on my Mk2 CPU while beginning the hardware step of this project.
-Mrs. Rainger also had an old contact who used to work for a chip fab company.

-For my Mk2 CPU, I would like to make it serial - using a 1-bit ALU that I will custom make.
+No I/O has been implemented yet, except for a basic hex character at the output accumulator.
+Plans at the moment are: dot matrix display, and a key input.
+However, this is unlikely as the creation of the more versatile and actually practical 16-bit CPU has begun.

 -- PROGRAMS --
 Now that the CPU is finished (2/07/23), it's time to make some programs.
 The first ever one I made to test is as follows:
 971 100 930 b30.
 This repetitively adds 1+7 and outputs. (the general purpose memory was not connected at this point).

-Program 1: We are going to test a basic for loop.
+Program 1: We are going to test a basic for loop which repetitively adds 0x2 in hex.
 This is the working code.
 WAB 0 2 ; write 2 to register B
 LDA 1 0 ; load the counter variable
 NOP 0 0 ; wait for load
-ADD 0 0 ; get the sum
+ADD 0 0 ; calculate the sum
 WRX 1 0 ; write sum
 WAB 6 0
 JMA 6 0 ; jump to start